mesosphere/dcos-docs-site/pages/services/percona-server-mongodb/0.4.0-3.6.6/limitations/index.md

 ### Replica Set Name

 Changing the replica set after service startup is currently unsupported.
-As a workaround, the backup and restore features of this package can be used to migrate data to a new Percona-Server-MongoDB service with a different replica set name.
+As a workaround, use the backup and restore features of this package to migrate data to a new Percona-Server-MongoDB service with a different replica set name.

 ### Storage Engine

 Changing the storage engine of the replica set members after service startup is currently unsupported.
-As a workaround, the backup and restore features of this package can be used to migrate to a new Percona-Server-MongoDB service with a different storage engine.
+As a workaround, use the backup and restore features of this package to migrate to a new Percona-Server-MongoDB service with a different storage engine.

 #### Experimental and Deprecated Options
 For stability, configuration options marked "experimental" or "deprecated" are not configurable via the DC/OS UI.